andvarienterprises/www.strategichopes.co/content/whattoexpect.md

 #### What can we talk about?

 We can talk about anything you'd like help developing.
 This is your time.
-Even if your employer is sponsoring the coaching, our conversations are still completely private -- nothing we talk about makes it back to your employer; I am bound by the [ICF](https://www.coachingfederation.org/) and [EMCC](https://www.emccglobal.org/) codes of ethics which are very specific about client confidentality.
+Even if your employer is sponsoring the coaching, our conversations are still completely private -- nothing we talk about makes it back to your employer; I am bound by the [ICF](https://www.coachingfederation.org/) and [EMCC](https://www.emccglobal.org/) codes of ethics which are very specific about client confidentiality.

 #### Still not sure?